SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 This section demonstrates how to install the RabbitMQ App.

 1. From the **App Catalog**, search for and select the RabbitMQ app.
 2. Select the version of the service you're using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
-For more information, see [Install the Apps from the Library](/docs/get-started/apps-integrations#install-apps-from-the-library).
+For more information, see [Installing Apps to Your Library](/docs/get-started/apps-integrations/#installing-apps-to-your-library).
 3. To install the app, complete the following fields.
    1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
    2. **Data Source.** Choose **Enter a Custom Data Filter**, and enter a custom RabbitMQ cluster filter.
 Examples: